-We have over 500 program alumni, and we’re very proud of their accomplishments.
+We have 710 MD/PhD program alumni, and we’re very proud of their accomplishments.
 To read profiles of some of our alumni, who are beyond residency, click on the links below.

 Hal Weintraub (CAMB, 1973) was a distinguished faculty member of the Hutchinson Center in the Basic Sciences Division since 1978.
 In 1990 he was also appointed an investigator for the Howard Hughes Medical Institute.
 He was a leading molecular biologist whose research advanced the understanding of cell development.
 His discoveries in genetic research helped establish the experimental framework for determining how undeveloped, embryonic cells become specialized cell types.

 Jerome Strauss (CAMB, 1975) is currently Professor of Obstetrics and Gynecology at the Virginia Commonwealth University School of Medicine, and Emeritus Professor of Obstetrics and Gynecology at the University of Pennsylvania, where he was founding director of the Center for Research on Reproduction and Women’s Health.
 He served as Executive Vice President for Medical Affairs and Dean of the Virginia Commonwealth University School of Medicine between 2005 and 2017.
 His career as a physician-scientist centered around his research interests in women's health-related issues.
 Strauss is a member of the National Academy of Medicine (1994), received Distinguished Graduate Award from the University of Pennsylvania School of Medicine (2005) and awarded the Arnaldo Bruno International Prize in Gynecology from the Accademia Nazionale dei Lincei (2017).
 Among other notable accomplishments, he is a former director of Penn's MD/PhD program.

 Biology of Reproduction Article

 VCU News Article